cdklabs/aws-lambda-rust/README.md

 This library provides constructs for Rust Lambda functions.

-The `RustFunction` construct creates a Lambda function with automatic building and bundling of Rust code.
+The `rust.RustFunction` construct creates a Lambda function with automatic building and bundling of Rust code.

 To use this module you will either need to have `cargo-lambda` installed or Docker installed.